genesiscommunitysuccess/docs/docs/04_web/05_micro-front-ends/04_foundation-entity-management/04_foundation-entity-management.md

 ### Introduction

-The Entity Management micro-front-end is used to connect to a resource on the back end and manage it from the front end.
-Handlers can be set up for create, update, and delete events; after adding an event, a button appears to perform the action.
-There is a list of pre-defined events and resources to manage, but you can manage custom resources that you create on the back-end too.
+The Entity Management micro front-end is used to connect to a resource on the back end and manage it from the front end.
+Handlers can be set up for create, update, and delete events; after adding an event, a button is displayed, so that the user can perform the action.
+There is a list of pre-defined events and resources to manage, but you can also manage custom resources that have been created on the back end.

 :::tip
-The buttons are conditionally accessed, based on the specified events.
-For example, if the current user is only able to edit the entities, then you should only set the edit event on the entity-manager - you need to conditionally set the events based on user authorisations.
+The buttons are accessed conditionally, based on the specified events.
+For example, if the current user is only able to edit the entities, then you should only set the edit event on the entity-manager - you need to set the events so that they are conditional on user authorisations.
 :::

 Two core components are used to manage the entities - the grid and the form.

 The grid contains an entity on each row and data in each column.

-Example grid used to manage counterparties
+Here is an example showing a grid used to manage counterparties:

 ![Example entity management grid](./docs/img/foundation-entity-management-grid.png)

-The other component is the form, and this is used to update an existing entity or create a new one.
-An example form is shown here.
+The other component is the form.
+This is used to update an existing entity or to create a new one.
+Here is an example :

 ![Example entity management form](./docs/img/foundation-entity-management-form.png)

 ### Set-up

 To enable this micro-front-end in your application, follow the steps below.

-- Add `@genesislcap/foundation-entity-management` as a dependency in your *package.json* file.
-Whenever you change the dependencies of your project, ensure you run the `$ npm run bootstrap` command again.
-For more info see the [package.json basics](../../../../web/basics/package-json-basics/) page.
+1. Add `@genesislcap/foundation-entity-management` as a dependency in your **package.json** file.
+Whenever you change the dependencies of your project, run the `$ npm run bootstrap` command again.
+For more information, see the [package.json basics](../../../../web/basics/package-json-basics/) page.

 ```javascript
 {